Hong Kong police fire tear gas, water cannon to halt protest as China National Day nears

 The protesters, some frantically changing out of their tell-tale black clothes behind umbrellas on the way, later headed west towards Central, the main tourism and business district.

-The narrow streets between towering office buildings are full of top-brand malls, banks and jewellery shops, and many stores had closed their shutters, including in one of the most prominent skyscrapers, the IFC.
+The narrow streets between towering office buildings are full of top-brand malls, banks and jewellery shops, and many stores had closed their shutters.
+But there was no trouble.

+There were some loud, angry scuffles between residents and police as arrests were made in the upmarket shopping district of Causeway Bay, to the east of Central, but no major clashes.

 Thousands, young and old, had gathered peacefully at a harbourside park to mark the fifth anniversary of the “Umbrella” pro-democracy movement which gridlocked streets for 79 days in 2014.
 A band was playing Beatles music as the violence erupted on the road next door.